ravique/otus-courses-backend/README.md

 ## Registration and login

+**<Attention!>** For all POST requests CSRF Token in Headers required!

 Passing unhached passwords in JSON?
-May be, not a very good idea, but we use HTTPS.
+May be, not a very good idea, but we use CSRF protection and HTTPS.

 ### Registration: `/api/register/` – POST
 **Example**